 In the Philippines, people like to eat hot pan de sal in the morning.
 Filipinos consider pan de sal laden with fruit jam, peanut butter, or butter coupled with hot chocolate or coffee the perfect breakfast.
 But did you know that Chabacano has a different word for this type of bread?

 Other bread types include the pan coco (coconut bread) or pan de coco.
 This is actually bread filled with sweet coconut.
-Then there's also pan monggo which is filled with sweet monggo.
-Lastly, we have the pan bareta.
-Pan Bareta is simply the normal everyday loaf bread that we eat which is shaped like a bar, thus its name.
+Then there's also pan monggo which is filled with sweet mung beans.
+Lastly, we have the pan barreta.
+Pan Barreta is simply the normal everyday loaf bread that we eat which is shaped like a bar, thus its name.

 Lastly, I would like to add atole.
 Atole is actually lugaw in Tagalog.
 It is boiled cooked rice.
 It is like arroz caldo without the egg, chicken, garlic, and whatever else one puts into arroz caldo.
 Atole is usually eaten by sick people.
-Incidentally, atole in Spanish actually means Maize drink (corn drink).
+Incidentally, atole in Spanish actually means 'maize drink' (corn drink).